karkman/Arcobacter_project/README.md

 done
 ```

-Assemblies will be compare using Quast
+Assemblies will be compared using Quast

 ```bash
 module load quast